-COVID 19 UPDATE: Burke & Casserly, P.C. is now seeing clients on-site.
-However, we will also continue to conduct meetings via video conferencing or telephone whenever possible.
-We require, and appreciate, all visitors who are not vaccinated to please continue to wear face masks throughout your visit with our office team.
+COVID 19 UPDATE: Burke & Casserly, P.C. is seeing clients on-site, however, we will also continue to conduct meetings via video conferencing or telephone as needed.
+For in-office visitors, if you have symptoms, we would greatly appreciate you wearing a mask.
 Thank you!

 “Burke & Casserly has been our family attorney for 30 years.
 They have been there for all aspects of law from real estate transactions to wills and planning.
 Much of our family's success can be linked back to good legal advice from this firm.
 We highly recommend them!”
 Anonymous

 "My wife and I have used Tim and his firm for a number of years.
 He has provided support in the area of elder care services for my elderly mother, our personal estate planning and real estate transactions.
 We have always been well served by Mr. Casserly and his staff.
 They are attentive to our needs, timely in their service and thorough in their efforts.
 We strongly recommend Tim and the firm of Burke & Casserly!"
 John